GMJ2023/The-DTF-Companion/DTF Folder Guide.md

 The system automatically:
 1. **Reads the PDF** and extracts the text (even from scanned or password-protected files, when credentials are stored in Zoho CRM).
 2. **Parses the data** into a standard CSV layout.
 3. **Groups files by agency**, combining all PDFs from the same agency into **one CSV file** — instead of creating multiple separate files.
+4. The resulting combined CSV file is first created and stored safely in the **`CSV Paradise`** folder — the system’s working area for new CSVs.

 This means that if you have **10 PDFs from the same agency**, you’ll end up with **one CSV file** containing 10 rows — one for each worker or timesheet — rather than 10 individual CSVs.